 All of that being said, Keto Tone is also available on numerous other online retailers such as Amazon.
 We’ve seen prices as low as $18.95 a bottle, so it definitely pays to shop around.

 At the end of the day, whether or not you want to take Keto Tone is up to you.
 It’s not essential for the ketogenic diet, and it certainly won’t do anything to help you lose weight if you take it on its own.

 That said, a lot of people have trouble getting into ketosis and staying there.
 If you’re one of those people, a keto supplement with BHB is one of the best ways to give your metabolism a boost.
 BHB is also hugely helpful in fighting the keto flu.

 Like most supplements, Keto Tone likes to hype their own benefits like an online version of Billy Mays.
 This causes a lot of people to be understandably skeptical.
 However, if you take their claims with a grain of salt and understand what the ingredients actually do for your body, it’s clear that this supplement actually has some real benefits.

 Remember: none of this matters if you’re not on the ketogenic diet to begin with.
 But if you’re looking for a keto diet aid, Keto Tone is a helpful tool to get you where you want to be.
 It’s also more affordable than many similar supplements, which is definitely attractive considering how much these supplements can cost.

 With all that being said the reviews show that a lot of people are not completely satisfied with this product.
-As such we recommend the more popular and arguably better product Purefit Keto.
+As such we recommend the more popular and arguably better product Keto BodyTone.

-If you are looking for that boost to getting to ketosis faster and smoother we highly recommend checking out our review of Purefit Keto.
+If you are looking for that boost to getting to ketosis faster and smoother we highly recommend checking out our review of Keto BodyTone.